DevashishPrasad/CascadeTabNet/Table Structure Recognition/README.md

 The <a href=https://github.com/DevashishPrasad/CascadeTabNet/blob/master/Table%20Structure%20Recognition/Functions/BorderFunc.py > BorderFunc.py </a> file contains all the necessary functions that are required for the bordered pipeline.
 This file is imported in <a href=https://github.com/DevashishPrasad/CascadeTabNet/blob/master/Table%20Structure%20Recognition/border.py> border.py </a> file which is the handler for whole bordered pipeline.
 This handler returns XML structure of a single table to <a href=https://github.com/DevashishPrasad/CascadeTabNet/blob/master/Table%20Structure%20Recognition/main.py> main.py </a> file which is the handler for TSR Module.

 ### 1. Line Detection
+** In order to get better line detection results it is required to keep a gap of 15 pixels from the border of the table.
+If the table is located to close to the border of the page this will result in negative values of the table.
+It is favourable to pad the whole image with 10 pixels before passing it through the pipeline.**

 Refer this Documentation for Line Detection : https://docs.opencv.org/3.4/d9/db0/tutorial_hough_lines.html

 Line Detection was performed using the Houghlinesp function of opencv and refering to the original documentaion.
 We have provided <a href=https://github.com/DevashishPrasad/CascadeTabNet/blob/master/Table%20Structure%20Recognition/Functions/line_detection.py > line detection</a> with all the parameters already set which works better for tables.
 This script has a line_detection() function which takes image as a parameter and returns (array or horizontal lines, array of vertical lines).